SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

     `volume` (optional) - Speech volume, ranging from 0 to 10: where 5 is the default and 10 is twice as loud as 5.
 0 will mute TTS.
 The speech volume is dependent on the system volume.

     `language` (optional) - Speech language, following the xml:lang attribute specification.
+This optional attribute can be used to narrow down the available voice names if more than one voice pack matches the specified voice name.

     `gender` (optional) - Indicates the preferred gender of the voice to speak the contained text.
 Enumerated values are: "male", "female", "neutral".
+This optional attribute can be used to narrow down the available voice names if more than one voice pack matches the specified voice name.

    The callback, if provided, is invoked for TTS events which include `start`, `end`, `word boundary`, `sentence boundary`, `synchronization/marker encountered`, `paused` and `error`.